History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Remains of Tavistock Abbey, founded in the 10th century

-Just opposite Bedford Square are all that remains of this once powerful abbey.
-The most obvious ruin is a section of cloister arches, but on the riverside walk you can see what remains of the still house, used for distilling herbs from the abbey gardens.
+Just opposite Bedford Square is all that remains of this once powerful abbey.
+The most obvious ruin is a section of cloister arches, but on the riverside walk, you can see what remains of the still house, used for distilling herbs from the abbey gardens.

 Address: Tavistock, Devon, England